tailosinc/vl53l0x-linux/README.md

 ---

 ## ST's VL53L0X API and this library
-_TODO: rewrite this to match this version of the library (Linux not Arduino)_

 Most of the functionality of this library is based on the [VL53L0X API](http://www.st.com/content/st_com/en/products/embedded-software/proximity-sensors-software/stsw-img005.html) provided by ST (STSW-IMG005), and some of the explanatory comments in the code are quoted or paraphrased from the API source code, API user manual (UM2039), and the VL53L0X datasheet.
-For more explanation about the library code and how it was derived from the API, see the comments in VL53L0X.cpp.
+For more explanation about the library code and how it was derived from the API, see the block comments in VL53L0X.hpp and in-code comments in VL53L0X.cpp.

-This library is intended to provide a quicker and easier way to get started using the VL53L0X with an Arduino-compatible controller, in contrast to customizing and compiling ST's API for the Arduino.
-The library has a more streamlined interface, as well as smaller storage and memory footprints.
+This library is intended to provide a quicker and easier way to get started using the VL53L0X with a GNU/Linux-driven single-board computer (like BeagleBone Black or Raspberry Pi), in contrast to customizing and compiling ST's API for that platform.
+The library has a more streamlined, object-oriented interface.
 However, it does not implement some of the more advanced functionality available in the API (for example, calibrating the sensor to work well under a cover glass), and it has less robust error checking.
-For advanced applications, especially when storage and memory are less of an issue, consider using the VL53L0X API directly.
+For advanced applications consider using the VL53L0X API directly (or opening PR/issue to add that functionality!).

 ---